 2. Jealousy

-Other signs include getting into fights with other pets in the house, being more demanding than usual, and you guessed it, invading your space.
+Other signs include picking fights with the other pets, getting needier than usual, and, you guessed it, crowding into your space.

 Don’t Give One Pet More Attention than the Other